christopherchiles1/final-project/README.md

 - [ ] Create an account
 - [ ] Log in and out
-- [ ] View a dashboard of all projects
+- [ ] Create, view, edit, and delete projects
-- [ ] Manage a project using the project's workspace
+- [ ] Toggle which project panes are open in the workspace
-- [ ] Create, view, edit, and delete projects, tasks, and todos
+- [ ] Create, view, edit, and delete tasks and todos within each project
-- [ ] Search for tasks
+- [ ] Search for tasks through all projects
-- [ ] Tag tasks and search tasks by tag

 ## Design Docs
 * [View Wireframes][view]